 He is a former Middle East Correspondent, and former Washington Correspondent of The New Yorker, and was also a writer for The New York Times Magazine.
 He began his career as a police reporter for The Washington Post.
 He also served as New York bureau chief of the Forward.
 Goldberg is the author of Prisoners: A Story of Friendship and Terror.
 A former fellow of the American Academy in Berlin, he also served as a public policy scholar at the Woodrow Wilson International Center for Scholars.
 Currently a Distinguished Visiting Fellow at the Carnegie Endowment for International Peace, Goldberg is the recipient of numerous awards, including the National Magazine Award for Reporting, the Daniel Pearl Prize for Reporting; and the International Consortium of Investigative Journalists Prize for best investigative reporting.

-Kim joined The Atlantic in 2012 to oversee its digital initiatives, including audience engagement and expansion; strategic content and business partnerships; mobile, social media, and video product development; and new distribution and syndication platforms.
-Before joining The Atlantic, Kim was Vice President of Business Development for Hearst Magazines Digital Media.
+Kimberly Lau is The Atlantic’s Executive Vice President of Strategy and Operations.
+She was previously the organization’s Senior Vice President of Digital and Head of Business Development.
+Lau joined The Atlantic in 2012 to oversee its digital initiatives, including audience growth; product development; consumer marketing and new distribution and syndication platforms.
+She has launched a number of new platforms including podcasts and video.
+Before joining The Atlantic, Lau was Vice President of Business Development for Hearst Magazines Digital Media.
 She holds two degrees from the University of Virginia, a B.A. in Economics and an MBA from the university’s Darden Graduate School of Business.

 Kasia Cieplak-Mayr von Baldegg

 Executive Producer and General Manager, Atlantic Studios